The Virgo Garden

 I know several Virgos who don't live up to their 'tidy' image, so some gardens may have clipped edged flower-beds and not a weed in sight; others may have just a 'natural'look, with an overall feel of harmony with nature, with leanings towards plants that are used for healing, either through their physical properties, or just by the effect their beauty has on the beholder.

 Whatever the style, Virgo has probably made a conscious, well-considered decision on how he or she would like the garden to look.
-Usually modest and self-effacing, their gardens are often places of peace and tranquillity, although there may be times when something useful is being 'knocked-up', or created to add that something extra.
+Usually modest and self-effacing, their gardens are often places of peace and tranquillity, although there may be times when something useful is being created, such as a wooden bench, or created to add that something extra.

 With a liking for blending practicality with beauty, (think of the Arts and Crafts movement), the plants that immediately come to mind are herbs, usually a Virgo favourite, particularly lavender.
 They combine many uses with looking delightful, and may be grown in wonderful pots, or in specially designed, artfully patterned, often box-edged beds.